top of page

 White River National Forest Colorado Adventure Wedding - Elopement Photographer

-• Guest Count Restrictions - Another item that varies by park, but is important to think about if you're inviting family and friends to witness the occasion.
-I've seen them as high as 100 people and as few as 10, and that includes your vendors.
+• Guest Count Limits - This varies by park, but is crucial to consider if you're inviting family and friends to the event.
+The limits can range from as many as 100 people to as few as 10, including your vendors.

-• Ceremony Location Limitations - There are often designated spaces for weddings, no matter if you have guests or just the two of you.
-So unfortunately you may not be able to hold your ceremony at a specific spot that you might have had your eyes on, but you can still have your portraits done there later.
+• Ceremony Location Restrictions - Parks often have specific areas designated for weddings, regardless of whether you have guests or it's just the two of you.
+Unfortunately, you might not be able to hold your ceremony at a particular spot you had in mind, but you can still take your portraits there later.

-• Learn What You Can & Can't Bring - Often you're unable to erect altars, set up chairs, use decorations, or throw materials (like birdseed and rice).
+• Know What You Can & Can't Bring - Often, setting up altars, arranging chairs, using decorations, or throwing items (like birdseed and rice) is not allowed.

-• Music & Sound Levels - Parks do put a limitation on amplified music, so if you bring a speaker or hire a musician, you'll need to be mindful of that.
+• Music & Sound Restrictions - Parks impose limits on amplified music, so if you use a speaker or hire a musician, be aware of these restrictions.

-• Pets - Many couples who elope choose to include their dogs in the day, but be sure that pets are permitted in the park beforehand.
+• Pets - Many couples who elope choose to include their dogs, but ensure that pets are allowed in the park beforehand.

 Adventure Wedding - Elopement Photographer